7 Tesla Optical Cryostat

 - Optical Fiber Feedthrough – Feed four or more optical fibers into the sample volume.
 Can also be used for other items such as gas tubes.

 Many optical applications require precise positioning of the sample to the optical path for focusing or examination of an area of interest.
 The ability to scan the sample is also required for 2D imaging of sample properties.
 To meet these needs the OptiCool cryostat can be configured with a piezo-based nanopositioning stack to move your sample in situ.
-The nanopositioner option comes with all the adapters needed to mount the nanopositioners onto a pod, specialized cryostat wiring, and cabling that can connect to the piezo controller.
+The nanopositioner option comes with all the adapters needed to mount the nanopositioners onto a pod, specialized cryostat wiring, cabling that can connect to the piezo controller, and a thermal link specifically designed for use in the OptiCool.
 The nanopositioner stack can be mounted on the standard pod or on the large-volume pod depending on experimental needs.

 Swapping Out Sample Pods in OptiCool